-On July 23, 2018, the Company announced that that one of its customers has further expanded its user base of the Kneat Gx platform by purchasing additional on-premise licenses.
+On July 23, 2018, the Company announced that that its customer, a leader in molecular diagnostics, further expanded its user base of the Kneat Gx platform by purchasing additional on-premise licenses.
 This order represents a twenty-eight percent increase in licenses purchased and it follows a fifty percent expansion which occurred earlier in the year.

-On July 16, 2018, the Company announced that it will be deploying its SaaS platform for the biotechnology division of a multinational pharmaceutical manufacturer with more than 70 manufacturing sites worldwide.
+On July 16, 2018, Kneat announced a new contracted customer whereby it will be deploying its SaaS platform for the biotechnology division of a multinational pharmaceutical manufacturer with more than 70 manufacturing sites worldwide.